 The use of systematic reviews in conducting public health research is a valuable process.
 It produces comprehensive evidence that decision-makers need to create better guidelines and educational initiatives that directly impact how we live, work, and play.
 Public health research is necessary for keeping the general public healthy, safe, and protected from illness and danger.

 We’d like to take this opportunity to recognize the amazing work that our public health professionals around the world do to keep us all safe from harm.
 It is an extraordinary thing to be part of, and even more extraordinary to witness.
 As we have seen recently with the current work addressing COVID-19, public health plays a critical role in the safety and health of people around the world.
-Thank you, from everyone here at Evidence Partners.
+Thank you, from everyone here at DistillerSR.